FastLine

 Detection Screen

-Error in the Federal Revenue Detection Screen is the core of GBS FastLine.
-On this screen, the user can view the images captured by the camera, as well as the people already identified and unidentified.
+The Detection Screen is the core of GBS FastLine.
+On this screen, the user can view the images captured by the camera, as well as the already identified and unidentified people.

 Performing Detections

-Detections can be started through the interface of the Desktopversion, or through the API, in the Servicesversion.
+Detections can be started through the interface in the version Desktop, or through the API, in the Servicesversion.
 Once started, the application will begin recognition through the configured camera.
-Each time a frame of the live image matches a profile in the database, the event will be recorded and a notification may be sent (depending on the application settings).
+Each time a frame from the live image matches a profile in the database, the event will be logged and a notification may be sent (depending on the application settings).

 Each profile can be recognized only once: When a profile is recognized, it is removed from the watch list.

-It is possible to detect more than one face at once, reduce the camera detection area, specify other camera resolutions, switch between cameras, change the identification threshold, and other features, through the application settings.
+It is possible to detect more than one face at a time, reduce the camera detection area, specify other camera resolutions, switch between cameras, change the identification threshold, and other features through the application settings.

 Detections are performed in detection sessions, a concept discussed below.